top of page

 Review of "Tell Me How It Ends: A Horror Collection" by Desiree Horton

 I read this book in one sitting!
 Tell Me How It Ends is such a delightful read, despite there being lots of blood and guts.
 There is a humorous quality to some of the stories in the form of inner monologue, the story titles, or just how the characters act.
 Who doesn't love a little perfect comedic timing with their horror?
 I adore the creativity of the stories: slugs, slapped-together creatures, humans being weird, and more!
-The cover is another thing I'm fond of; it's perfe
+The cover is another thing I'm fond of; it's perfec

 Review of "Tales from the Ruins: A Post-Apocalyptic Anthology" from Black Beacon Books

 Tales from the Ruins from Black Beacon Books delves deeply and thoroughly into all things that can be expected after an apocalyptic event—and even some things one wouldn't consider (unless stranded in such a hellscape yourself!)
 A lot of these stories feel almost inevitable, and those are the ones which terrified me the most.
 Let's hope none of these authors have the gift of prophecy, because I will NOT survive the events they've written.
-Another common thread is a sense of
+Another common thread is a sense of e

 Review of "Afraid to Feel" by Alex Tucker